RMHogervorst/xkcd_weather_cities_nl/README.md

 hmm that makes no sense I get values of hundreds. and above 45 is dangerous.
 Of course I'm an idiot and the daily temperature was in centicelsius[1].

+I calculate the summer and wintervalues and recombine the data.

 ``` r
 library(comf)
 wintervalues <- winter %>%